 'There is no greater agony than bearing an untold story inside you' - Maya Angelou

-I professionally trained in London and the South West, and as a result, I work in an integrative way, using the most appropriate models of therapy to suit each individual's needs.
+I work in an integrative way using the most appropriate models of therapy to suit individual needs.

 I hold accreditation status with the BACP (British Association for Counselling & Psychotherapy) and with the Professional Standards Authority Register - no. 019950

-Alongside my private practice, I am a High Intensity Senior Counsellor specialising in Counselling for Depression (CfD) within the NHS.
-This is a therapy that is recognised by the National Institute of Health and Clinical Excellence (NICE) - my clinics are held in Weymouth & Portland, West Dorset Locality.
+Alongside working in private practice, I am a High Intensity Senior Counsellor specialising in Counselling for Depression (CfD) within the NHS.

 I also supervise other counsellors within the NHS.